GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ENABLE_AUTH
 ```

 Note: `ENABLE_AUTH` is a boolean.
-When set to True, Tag Engine verifies that the client is authorized to use TAG_CREATOR_SA prior to processing a request.
+When set to True, Tag Engine verifies that the client is authorized to use the TAG_CREATOR_SA prior to processing an API request.

 4. Enable the required APIs: